sramteke171/js-calculator/readme.md

 ## Instructions

-1. Fork and clone this repository.
-1. Change into the new directory.
-1. Fulfill the listed requirements.
+1. Create your own fork of this [repl.it](https://repl.it/@marcwright/JS-Calculator-HW)

-Starter code is available in [`calculator.js`](calculator.js).
-You are required to turn in your submission by making a pull request on the original repository.
+You are required to turn in your submission by creatin an issue on this repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 8:00am.

 ## Requirements